-Plaintiffs Newman, Dames, and Rogers Against Defendants Brown, Wylie, Lee, and Lynch in their individual capacities

-403. Plaintiffs reallege and incorporate by reference all preceding paragraphs as though fully set forth herein.

-404. Defendants Wylie, Brown, Lee, and Lynch maliciously and unlawfully arrested Plaintiffs Newman, Dames, and Rogers, respectively, for failure to comply with an unlawful order to disperse and without probable cause to believe they had committed any crime.

-405. "False imprisonment is the illegal restraint of a person against their will.
+- Plaintiffs Newman, Dames, and Rogers Against Defendants Brown, Wylie, Lee, and Lynch in their individual capacities - 366.
+Plaintiffs reallege and incorporate by reference all preceding paragraphs as though fully set forth herein. - 367.
+Defendants Wylie, Brown, Lee, and Lynch unlawfully arrested Plaintiffs Newman, Dames, and Rogers, respectively, for failure to comply with an unlawful order to disperse and without probable cause to believe they had committed any crime. - 368.
+"False imprisonment is the illegal restraint of a person against their will.
 A restraint is illegal if it is not lawful or consented to.
 A false arrest is one without legal authority and is one means of committing false imprisonment."
 Marlowe v.
 Piner, 119 N.C.
 App.
-125, 129 (1995) (citations omitted).

-406. Officers may initiate an arrest without a warrant if the officer has probable cause to believe the individual has committed a criminal offense in their presence.
+125, 129 (1995) (citations omitted). - 369.
+Officers may initiate an arrest without a warrant if the officer has probable cause to believe the individual has committed a criminal offense in their presence.
 N.C.
-Gen. Stat. § 15A-401(b)(1).

-407. Defendants Wylie, Lee, Brown, and Lynch had not observed Plaintiffs commit any crime, and no reasonable person would have believed probable cause existed for the arrests.
+Gen. Stat. § 15A-401(b)(1). - 370.
+Defendants Wylie, Lee, Brown, and Lynch had not observed Plaintiffs commit any crime, and no reasonable person would have believed probable cause existed for the arrests. - 371.
+Defendants acted wantonly, contrary to their duty, and with the intent to injure Plaintiffs.

-408. Plaintiffs did not receive reasonable notice to disperse from anyone authorized to order dispersal from University property.

-409. The criminal trespass charges against Plaintiffs have resolved in their favor.

-410. Defendants acted wantonly, contrary to their duty, and with the intent to injure Plaintiffs.